jmespadero/pyDelaunay2D/README.md

 PyDelaunay2D
 ==============

-A Simple structured Delaunay 2D triangulation package.
-Written by Jose M. Espadero ( http://github.com/jmespadero/pyDelaunay2D )
+A Simple Delaunay and Voronoi constructor in 2D Written by Jose M. Espadero ( http://github.com/jmespadero/pyDelaunay2D )

 Just pretend to be a simple and didactic implementation of the [Bowyer-Watson algorithm](https://en.wikipedia.org/wiki/Bowyer-Watson_algorithm).

-It is written in pure python + [numpy](http://www.numpy.org/) (tested with python2.6 and python3).
+It is written in pure python + [numpy](http://www.numpy.org/) (tested with python2.7 and python3).
 A test example is provided showing how to call and plot the results using matplotlib.

 It support the [inCircle2D robust predicate](https://www.cs.cmu.edu/~quake/robust.html)